 Health Care Services Director

-Grismala also has extensive experience in Tribal health and dental facility operations including billing, collections, needs assessments, grant writing and management, budget creation and management though the funding cycle, and an understanding of the principles of direct and indirect costs.
-Grismala’s public health experience includes program planning and management, community engagement and health communications.
-Her work in the Tribal epidemiology Center provided valuable experience in population health data translation and an awareness of critical role data plays in health planning.
+Grismala’s public health experience includes program planning and management, program evaluation, community engagement and health communications.
+Her work in a Tribal epidemiology Center provided valuable experience in population health data translation and an awareness of critical role data plays in health planning.

 Grismala’s blend of experience including both technical program expertise and big picture Tribal healthcare infrastructure and finance, provide unique supportive opportunities for Tribal health and public health systems and operations.

 Kate holds a Bachelor’s Degree with an emphasis on professional writing and a Master of Science Degree in Business with a concentration in Health Management.
 As a nationally recognized thought leader in Tribal Health, she’s been honored to present at many conferences and events throughout Indian Country over the last twenty years.